Call of Duty: United Offensive: MultiplayerUnited Offensive introduces a ranking system to multiplayer. As players' scores increase, they gain ranks. Each rank spawns with new perks/benefits. Multiplayer mode features objectives such as planting or defusing explosives, destroying or protecting objectives, capturing or protecting flags, and assisting friendly flag carriers. The ranks are reset each map and are not persistent.United Offensive adds three new multiplayer modes to the game: Domination, Capture the Flag, and Base Assault.

 The most traditional game mode is Capture the Flag.
 Each side has a flag that they must protect.
 The objective is to steal the enemy's flag and take it back to their own base to score a point.
 A team can only score if they have their flag intact.
 For example, if both teams take the opposing flags at the same time, neither team can score until one team retrieves their flag.
 A team wins either by capturing the flag a certain number of times or capturing the most flags at the end of the game.
 A limited selection of maps are available for CTF play.

+Reception

-ReceptionComputer Games Magazine presented United Offensive with its 2004 "Expansion of the Year" award.
+Computer Games Magazine presented United Offensive with its 2004 "Expansion of the Year" award.
 The editors wrote, "Anyone that enjoys the original Call of Duty will be hard-pressed to find fault with this—if you want one expansion to serve as a role model for all others, this is the one."
 It was nominated for GameSpot's 2004 "Best Expansion Pack" award, which went to Rise of Nations: Thrones and Patriots.